nolanlawson/pinafore/docs/Theming.md

 ## Theming

-This document describes how to write your own theme for Pinafore.
+This document describes how to write your own theme for Semaphore.

 First, create a file `scss/themes/foobar.scss`, write some SCSS inside and add the following at the bottom of `scss/themes/foobar.scss`.